shashi8001/illumio-tag-flow-logs/README.md

 ## Instructions to Compile and Run

+Best way to run the project is to open or clone the project in popular IDE's such as *IntelliJ*, *Eclipse* etc and run the `Main.java` file. or you can follow the below steps.

 1. **Clone or Download the Project**:
    - Ensure that the project directory structure remains as outlined above.